And thank you, Lord, for forgiving me of my wrongdoings, which you know are not who I am.

 A lot of my friends are excitingly dressed gender non-conforming poly people with some kind of coloured hair.
 This is perhaps one of the reasons I hesitate to identify as "queer"—to me, that combination of factors is what that means, and I'm not really any of those things.
 At the same time, I'm not "straight", I'm just quite boring.
 This is one example, but it's something I feel across several axes of my life.
 I'm caught between my disinclination towards enough norms of various identity groups to not feel super-comfortable in any of them.

 Even beyond issues of presentation, I'm not "queer" in the sense that the term seems to be used; everyone I know who identifies that way has a lot of shared referents and assumptions that I just don't have.
-A friend of mine has lightly mocked me for using the phrase "culturally gay" and fair enough, it's a goofy phrase, but I definitely sometimes feel like there's somewhat of a gulf between me and my queerer friends.
+A friend of mine has lightly mocked me for using the phrase "technically not straight" and fair enough, it's a goofy phrase, but I definitely sometimes feel like there's somewhat of a gulf between me and my queerer friends.
 For a community defined by inclusivity, it can feel somewhat exclusionary if you don't relate to some of its norms—aesthetic, sexual, humourous or otherwise.
 In the same way that e.g. Mastodon is a platform that has a vibe, being queer has a vibe.
 It might just be the people I know, but I have literally been to other continents and met people like this.

 There is, of course, no "right" or "wrong" way to be a particular identity.
 It is very difficult, however—in the absence of some kind of social script, some kind of path that shows you how something can work, a way you can be—to know what to do.
 And instinctively we retreat to familiar ways of thinking, ways of doing, because that's safer, that's easier.
 McKinley Valentine talks here about "expanders", people who expand your idea of what you can do or be.
 I've definitely known people who have done that in some ways for me.
 Sometimes, though, it doesn't quite work like that, and you just have to muddle through, hoeing your own road and hoping that if it works for you, maybe it'll work for someone else too.